sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 - **Wrap-up (9pm-10pm):** Cleanup & organize space (_everyone_ participates)

-## Sundai Cultural Principles
+## Sundai Principles

 ### 1. Build
-Every gathering is about creating something new from scratch.
-No individual pre-work presentations.
+The purpose of Sundai is to get together and build things.
+Every Sunday.

 ### 2. Ship
-Projects must be deployed and accessible by end of day.
-Build small to ship fast.
-No unfinished projects.
+Try to make your sundai project small, so that you can ship it into users' hands by the END OF THE DAY.
+This means - build a simple webapp demo that works and make it available on the internet.
+Do not leave projects unfinished on sunday.
+Go for less, to do more.

 ### 3. Frolic
-Balance intense building with fun, rest, and social connection.
-Encourage breaks, runs, and community bonding.
+Sundai is a space and time to co-create, explore, rest, enjoy and spend time together with brilliant, open-minded and kind people.
+It is also a time to have fun ('frolic').
+A place to take your mind away from structured work, and to enjoy your day off.

+Frolic.
+Have fun. e.g. go for a run in the middle of a hack day, play a short volleyball match, do a music jam.

 ### 4. Share Openly
-Everything is open source immediately.
-All work acknowledges Sundai and team members prominently.
+We open source each hack and post our progress each Sunday on www.sundai.club/projects.
+We demo our hacks wherever we go and teach workshops on what we learn.

 ### 5. Build in Teams
-Minimum 3-person teams.
-No solo projects.
-Leverage diverse skills and backgrounds collaboratively.
+Sundai is a team sport.
+We encourage each hacker to constantly meet and form new teams and build things TOGETHER.
+Our diverse skills and backgrounds is what makes our hacks interesting.
+No solo.

 ### 6. Help, Clean & Organize
-Community-run by volunteers.
-Everyone contributes to logistics, cleanup, and eventual MC leadership.
+Sundai is a community run by volunteers.
+The leader of the day (MC) is not paid.
+Every participant is expected to help clean & organize the room at the end of the day.
+Every regular hacker is expected to stand up and lead a hack one day.
+You are the leader of Sundai.
+It is a hacker group run by hackers for hackers.

 ## Community Management